Robot Vacuum Keeps Getting Stuck? Complete Fix and Prevention Guide

 Should you run a robot vacuum every day?

-Running a robot vacuum daily is fine, but ensure it has time to fully charge and is regularly maintained to avoid exacerbating any issues.
+Running a robot vacuum daily is fine, but ensure it has time to fully charge and is regularly maintained.
+With advanced models like the Narwal Flow, which performs real-time mop self-cleaning and automatic dust collection, running it every day becomes effortless and worry-free.

 How often should I update the firmware and software?